-Some products which use FreeType for rendering fonts on screen or on paper, either exclusively or partially:
+Some products that use FreeType for rendering fonts on screen or on paper, either exclusively or partially:

-Counting the above products only, you get more than a billion devices which contain FreeType.
+Counting the above products only, you get more than a billion devices that contain FreeType.

 FreeType 2.5 has been released.
 A major new feature is support for color embedded bitmaps (eg. color emoji), contributed by Behdad Esfahbod on behalf of Google.
 Additionally, Adobe's CFF engine is now the default, which makes a good reason to change from the 2.4.x to the 2.5.x series.

 On the technical side, the property API to access FreeType module parameters (FT_Property_Set and FT_Property_Get) is now declared as stable.

 [Please download the 188.8.131.52 bundle of the FreeType library, which fixes a packaging error.]

 FreeType 2.4.12 has been released.
 A major new feature is a new parsing and hinting engine for CFF fonts, contributed by Adobe in collaboration with Google.
 It was my job the last few months to fully adapt the code to FreeType, and we are very pleased with the results.
 You might also read the blog entries from Adobe and Google.

 In connection with the new CFF engine, the demo programs, especially ftview and ftdiff, have been improved a lot; as usual, more details on the changes can be found in the release notes.

 I also want to say a big thank you to all the people who have already donated to the campaign!
 In particular I want to thank Adobe, which has contributed to half the total pledgie amount.